codership/documentation/galeracluster/source/monitoringthecluster.rst

 .. index::
    pair: Parameters; wsrep_local_state_comment

 In addition to checking cluster integrity, you can also monitor the status of individual nodes.
-This shows whether nodes receive and process the SQL load from the cluster write-sets and can indicate problems that may prevent replication.
+This shows whether nodes receive and process updates from the cluster write-sets and can indicate problems that may prevent replication.

 - :ref:`wsrep_ready <wsrep_ready>` shows whether the node can accept queries.